FG Calls for Climate Adaptation to Break Conflict Cycle in Fragile States

-Permanent Secretary, Federal Ministry of Environment, Salihu Usman, while declaring open the Peer Learning Forum on National Adaptation Plan (NAP) Processes in Conflict-Affected Countries, disclosed that it would be a mistake to ignore medium- and long-term adaptation needs in peacebuilding contexts.
-“Conflict-affected states also need to adapt to the impacts of climate change,” he added._
+Declaring open the Peer Learning Forum on National Adaptation Plan (NAP) Processes in Conflict-Affected Countries_ on Monday in Abuja, the Permanent Secretary, Federal Ministry of Environment, Salihu Usman stated that “It would be a mistake to ignore medium- and long-term adaptation needs in these peacebuilding contexts,” adding that Conflict-affected states need to adapt to the impacts of climate change.

 Earlier, Director, Department of Climate Change, Dr. (Mrs) Iniobong Abiola-Awe, said extreme weather events and climate variability are already impacting key sectors, infrastructure, and biodiversity in Nigeria, with effects _“projected to become even more severe under future climate change scenarios.”_